Skip to main content

 Immigration

 In order to work in Vietnam, foreign nationals must have a work permit unless they qualify for an exemption under law.
-Foreign workers are also required to carry a visa or temporary residence card.
+Foreign workers are also required to carry a valid visa, temporary residence card or other lawful immigration status as applicable.

 eor